NEOSidekick/n8n-nodes-neos/TASKS.md

 User Story 9: Documentation & Sample Usage

 Goal: Provide thorough instructions so users and the AI agent know how to configure everything.
-1. [ ]	Task 9.1: Create or update README.md in the nodes/Neos/ folder
+1. [x]	Task 9.1: Update README.md
 •	Quick overview of the NEOS CMS integration.
-2. [ ]	Task 9.2: Document "How to Set the Webhook in NEOS"
+2. [x]	Task 9.2: Document "How to Set the Webhook in NEOS"
 •	Step-by-step for the user: "Go to NEOS backend, set the URL to https://<n8n-host>/webhook/neos…"
-3. [ ]	Task 9.3: Document "How to Add Credentials in n8n"
+3. [x]	Task 9.3: Document "How to Add Credentials in n8n"
 •	Where to find or create the accessToken in NEOS.
 •	Steps in the n8n Credential editor.
-4. [ ]	Task 9.4: Provide examples for each signal event and the JSON fields received.
+4. [x]	Task 9.4: Provide examples for each signal event and the JSON fields received.
 •	E.g., nodePublished:

 {